ryanthomas92/promises/README.md

 Let's go over the following questions:

 1. What is a promise?
-1. What does it mean for a promise to be pending, fulfilled, resolved, and rejected?
+1. What does it mean for a promise to be pending, resolved, and rejected?
 1. Represent a deferred task and promise with a drawing, text, skit, song.
 Whatever moves you!

 ### "Deferred" and Promises